Trump booed and cheered at the Kennedy Center while attending ‘Les Miserables’

 It was first conceived in the late 1950s during the administration of Republican President Dwight Eisenhower, who backed a bill from the Democratic-led Congress calling for a National Culture Center.
 In the early 1960s, Democratic President John F. Kennedy launched a fundraising initiative, and his successor, President Lyndon B. Johnson, signed into law a 1964 bill renaming the project the John F. Kennedy Memorial Center for the Performing Arts.
 Kennedy had been assassinated the year before.

-Associated Press writer Mark Kennedy in New York and Chris Megerian in Washington contributed to this report.
+Associated Press writer Mark Kennedy in New York contributed to this report.